graphqlcrud/spec/docs/spec-find.md

 ```

 To enable filtering for specific Scalars we can create individual InputTypes.
-For example for String scalar this could be:
+For example, for the five built-in Scalars this could be:

 ```graphql
 input StringInput {